Friday, September 1

 In 1967 the Airplane were on a high old time having two iconic top five singles and a top selling album so given an advance and paid studio time time spent three months working on something with absolutely no consideration for commercial success or appeal whatsoever and with Grace Slick pratcising singing Armadillo scat style just cos she liked that.

-Ron Cobb's artwork shows a vintage late nineteenth century San Fransisco townhouse flying over the wasteful consumer society while on the left that is the rear of he jacket by the pile of waste it says "Every litter hurts" sourround by U.S. Law enforcement aeroplanes after drugs, a comment on the rality of those times.
+Ron Cobb's artwork shows a vintage late nineteenth century San Fransisco townhouse flying over the wasteful consumer society while on the left that is the rear of he jacket by the pile of waste it says "Every litter hurts" sourround by U.S. Law enforcement aeroplanes after drugs, a comment on the reality of those times.

 The songs are arranged into suites and this does feature The Ballad of You, Me & Pooneil, Wild Tyme and Young Girl Sunday Blues apart from having a high old time at the recording console A Small Package of Value Will Come to You, Shortly freak out.